rochonma/mxl/docs/architecture.md

 Grain I/O can be 'partial'.
 In other words, a FlowWriter can write the bytes of a grain progressively (as slices for example).

 The following example demonstrates how a FlowWriter may write a grain as slices using multiple `mxlFlowWriterCommitGrain()` calls.
-The important field here is the GrainInfo.committedSize: it tells us how many bytes in the grain are valid.
-A complete grain will have `GrainInfo.committedSize == GrainInfo.grainSize`.
-It is imperative that FlowReaders _always_ take into consideration the `GrainInfo.committedSize` field before making use of the grain buffer.
+The important field here is the mxlGrainInfo.committedSize: it tells us how many bytes in the grain are valid.
+A complete grain will have `mxlGrainInfo.committedSize == mxlGrainInfo.grainSize`.
+It is imperative that FlowReaders _always_ take into consideration the `mxlGrainInfo.committedSize` field before making use of the grain buffer.
 The `mxlFlowReaderGetGrain` function will return as soon as new data is committed to the grain.

 ### Example Grain I/O (from the [unit tests](../lib/tests/test_flows.cpp))